Understand Your Employee Rights To Religious And Medical Exemptions Under A Company Vaccine Policy

 COVID-19 symptoms can mimic flu symptoms.
 As a result, people do not know if you have the flu or Coronavirus.
 Anyone with the flu must still quarantine for two weeks unless tested and negative for Coronavirus.
 Even then, they insist sufferers are fever-free for at least 24 hours before returning to work.

-Employers may consider mandating flu shots to avoid these issues and other health concerns related to the flu and COVID.
+Employers may consider mandating flu shots to avoid health concerns related to the flu and COVID.
 What are your rights regarding mandatory vaccines?
 Can you refuse them?
 Can your boss fire you over your refusal?

-Since the flu shot is widely available, it is best to understand your rights regarding it first.
+Since the flu shot has full FDA approval, it is best to understand your rights regarding it first.

 Can Your Boss Make You Get a Flu Shot?

 The law is clear.
-A flu vaccine policy can only mandate the flu vaccine if it serves a business necessity and is job-related.
+A company vaccine policy can only mandate the flu vaccine if it serves business purpose and is job-related.

 In other words, a company can mandate a vaccine if it has a clear business reason.
 Hospitals, medical care facilities, nursing home facilities, or medical supply companies may have a legitimate business purpose to mandate a flu shot.

-However, other companies requiring close contact, like retail businesses, delivery services, and more, may also have a clear business reason to mandate a flu vaccine.
+However, other companies requiring close contact, like retail businesses, delivery services, law enforcement, emergency medical and fire organizations, and more, may also have a clear business reason to mandate a flu vaccine.